THEOLOGOS P Tribute and Moments of Trip

 Crossing the SUPERFERRY on the Cyclades, as she sails between Andros and Tinos.

 One last view of the SUPERFERRY, as she now heads towards Tinos.

 At 10:25, the THEOLOGOS P had finally docked in Andros.
 Here she is right after our disembarkation.

 The THEOLOGOS P, the much-acclaimed ship of Fast Ferries, having just docked in Andros.

 One last view of the THEOLOGOS P, before her imminent departure to Tinos and Mykonos.

 This therefore concludes this memorable trip from Rafina to Andros.
 I was very pleased to finally embark onboard a ship owned by Fast Ferries, which is clearly one of the most underrated companies of the Greek coastal service, although residents of the Cyclades have widely praised and appreciated their services.
 The introduction of the THEOLOGOS P back in 2007 was certainly one of the smartest moves ever made by a Greek coastal service company, as her impressive garage and passenger amenities quickly made her a vital ship on such a demanding line.
-Her success is further measured by the fact that the company has since deployed two other ships in Rafina, with both of them also contributing equally as well.
+Her success is further measured by the fact that the company has since deployed two other ships in Rafina, with both of them also providing services of high quality in the area as well.
 The company's tradition and humility can be seen in their gradual development over the last decade, and their growth will continue as they are due to reactivate the EKATERINI P (which has been plagued by engine troubles since 2019) for the 2021 season.
-But they are also due to deploy a new weapon, namely the high speed ferry THUNDER, which was acquired from Turkish company İstanbul Deniz Otobüsleri and is due to begin service from Piraeus to the Cyclades.
-Knowing how well the company maintains its ships, they are due for more success in the upcoming years, without a doubt.
+But they are also due to deploy a new weapon, namely the high speed ferry THUNDER, which was acquired from the Turkish company İstanbul Deniz Otobüsleri and is due to begin service from Piraeus to the Cyclades.
+Knowing how well the company maintains its ships, they are due to experience more success in the upcoming years, without a doubt.